 On February 19, 2010, the OCC placed La Jolla Bank into Receivership.
-On June 8, 2010, OA TO THE BUILDING TO THE POST OF referred the case to TOIG for further investigation, alleging possible diversion of funds to who was of LJB Chief Executive Officer (CEO) , an improper commission paid to LJB Chief Credit Officer (CCO) and the commission paid to LJB Chief Credit Officer (CCO) LJB funds to its holding company, Warren Properties.
+On June 8, 2010, OA referred the case to TOIG for further investigation, alleging possible diversion of funds to who was of LJB Chief Executive Officer (CEO) commission paid to LJB Chief Credit Officer (CCO) , and improper diversion of LJB funds to its holding company, Warren Properties.
 The referral also noted investigations by the FDIC-OIG into CEO III's payments to American Funding, an OCC review of a lawsuit against LJB by a third party, and questionable real estate appraisals.
-(Exhibit 1)

-The investigation expanded to include loans to clients known as "Friends of the Bank" (FOBs) and allegations of bribery in order to obtain or modify loans.
+(Exhibit 1) The investigation expanded to include loans to clients known as "Friends of the Bank" (FOBs) and allegations of bribery in order to obtain or modify loans.
 During the course of the investigation, interviews were conducted with: